YWQBX/RyzenProEFI/README.md

 # RyzenPro Opencore Setup (OC ver0.6.0)

+This is a desktop build, hardware needs to be somehow compitiable or identical from the hardware list below.

 #### Current hardware
 * MotherBoard: ROG CROSSHAIR VI HERO AMD X370 ATX
 * CPU: AMD Ryzen 7 1800X 3.60GHz